 By the end of 2008, I was on my way to catching up.
-Many of you who have been waiting so
+Many who had been waiting so

-patiently are now seeing your commissions delivered.
-With that in mind I returned to the
+patiently were now seeing their commissions delivered.
+With that in mind, I returned to the

 horse show scene in the fall of 2009.
-I managed to make it to Pin Oak and The Spring Gathering and
+I managed to make it to Pin Oak and The Spring

-Then in the summer of 2010 disaster struck.
-My brother died unexpectedly while on safari
+Then in the summer of 2010 it all came apart.
+My brother died, unexpectedly, while on safari

 in South Africa.
 It turned my life upside down.
-I was unaware that he had made me Executrix of
+I was unaware that he had made me Executrix

-In 2011 I decided to get back to normal and made plans to attend the spring shows:
+In 2011 I thought I could get back to normal and made plans to attend the spring shows: Pin Oak,